FlorianShabani/Window/README.md

 # Window-
-The Window library used by most of my programs, basically a canvas start so i don't have to write the code every time i start something new.
+The Window library used by most of my programs.
+It starts  JFrame and JPanel which redraws a specified times in a second and also calles the tick(update) method similarly.
-Basically every main class implements the manager, then I start a new Window in the main function, and determine framerate/tickrate/Width/Height/Name.
+Every main class implements Manager(or extends ManagerA), then I start a new Window in the main function and pass the controll class as argumend and  also the framerate/tickrate/Width/Height/Name.
-Not completely authentic*.